athomasq/athomasq.github.io/categories/investing/why-me.md

 ### Being The Best

 My goal is to be the best investor on your cap table.
-I don't write large cheques, but I strive to offer the highest value relative to dollars invested.
+I don't write large cheques, but I strive to offer the most value.

-But don't take my word for it.
+But don't just take my word for it.
 Here are some testimonials from my portfolio founders:

 * *"asdf asdf asdf"*
 * *"jkl; jkl; jkl;"*